 According to Marsha Hunt, Richard Collins helped maintain the blacklist in television.
 In the 1960s he was a producer on Bonanza and after she had been recommended for a part in the show, he told a mutual friend: "Don't bother bringing up Marsha Hunt to me.
 As long as I'm connected with this show, she will never work on it."
 Hunt commented: "He was so vehement and adament about me, a stranger.
 I've since heard that he was someone who had been a Communist and repented, which was an enviable position."

-Marsha Hunt and her husband, Robert Presnell Jr., became heavily involved in charity work: "I became very involved in what the United Nations was doing.
+Marsha Hunt and her husband, Robert Presnell Jr., became heavily committed to charity work: "I became very involved in what the United Nations was doing.
 I spent time pounding its corridors, learning about health, nutrition, the basic needs of Third World countries.
 I was on the board of Planned Parenthood for ten years.
 I founded the Valley Mayors' Fund for the Homeless in 1983."

 Q. You were so passionate about your craft.
 Why didn't you just hold back, safeguard your career?